Cisco SDWAN Demo

 ● Acknowledgment number: This is also a 32-bit field, but it is only used by the receiver.
 It contains the sequence number of the next expected packet, and it is used to acknowledge receipt of packets that have been successfully received.

-● Header length: This is a 4-bit field which specifies the TCP header length.
+● Header length: This is a 4-bit field that specifies the TCP header length.
 The TCP header contains several different fields, and its length can vary depending on which fields are included.

 ● Reserved: This is a 6-bit field that is reserved for future use and is currently set to zero.